×

 What is a typical expat home or apartment like in The Hague?

 "Expat homes and apartments in The Hague are typically modern and spacious, with plenty of natural light.
 Many of the apartments are located in the city center, close to shops, restaurants, and other amenities.
 The Hague is known for its beautiful parks and canals, so many expats choose to live in apartments with views of the city's green spaces.
-The Hague is also home to a variety of international schools, making it a great choice for expats with children," explained one person living in The Hague, The Netherlands.
+The Hague is also home to a variety of international schools, making it a great choice for expats with children," explained one expat living in The Hague, The Netherlands.

 "We rent a 'rijtjeshuie' which is basically a 3-story brick 'town house' on a quiet street in a relatively upscale neighborhood, near a popular shopping street that is a great mix of everyday requirements (good grocery store, hardware stores, drug stores, great specialty stores and also fun boutiques and upscale stuff to window shop).
-It's fairly typical in this part of Den Haag/The Hague, although probably a bit on the bigger side than some," said one expat in The Hague.
+It's fairly typical in this part of Den Haag/The Hague, although probably a bit on the bigger side than some," said one person in The Hague.

 What is the average cost of housing in The Hague?